rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 - Download the private key from the service account, and add the private key to each VM's SSH keys.

-- Grant the service account the IAM Role of Compute Storage Admin in the project called proj-vm. **_Most Voted_**
+- Grant the service account the IAM Role of Compute Storage Admin in the project called proj-vm. **_Correct Option_**

 - When creating the VMs, set the service account's API scope for Compute Engine to read/write.